secureblue/secureblue.github.io/content/FAQ.md

 ### [How do I customize secureblue?](#customization)
 {: #customization}

 If you want to add your own customizations on top of secureblue that go beyond installing packages, you are advised strongly against forking.
 Instead, create a repo for your own image by using the [BlueBuild template](https://github.com/blue-build/template), then change your `base-image` to a secureblue image.
-This will allow you to apply your customizations to secureblue in a concise and maintainable way, without the need to constantly sync with upstream.
+This allows you to apply your customizations to secureblue in a concise and maintainable way, without the need to constantly sync with upstream.
 For local development, [building locally](/contributing#building-locally) is the recommended approach.

 ### [How do I add a repo to secureblue?](#adding-repos)
 {: #adding-repos}